nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: zdmGMvAE2Mo
+  video: 4EpjL0QbnMY
   islive: true
   pinned: true
-  title: Sunday Stream - 15th August 2021
+  title: Sunday Stream - 22nd August 2021
-  intro: Our service this week is led by Andew Sibley and we'll be livestreaming
+  intro: Our service this week is led by Ray Hunter and we'll be livestreaming it
-    it at 10.30am.
+    at 10.30am.
   showsection: true
 ---